-- Are there documents on file at my school, with my psychologist, or at my medical doctor's office that indicates I have a disability? - ❖ Did I receive accommodations on testing in school, such as extra time, reading help, or a scribe?
+- Are there documents on file at my school, with my psychologist, or at my medical doctor's office that indicate I have a disability? - ❖ Did I receive accommodations on testing in school, such as extra time, reading help, or a scribe?
 Did I access classroom communication using a sign language interpreter or textbooks using audio technical assistance? - ❖ Do I have a condition that limits my ability to learn or otherwise participate in any aspect of the college programs or activities?

-In addition to providing documentation of a disabling condition, students must provide evidence of how the disability impacts participation in classes and other college programs to qualify for reasonable accommodations.
-An accommodation is determined to be reasonable by verifying that the accommodation supports the identified disability and that the modification does not fundamentally alter the course or program.
+To qualify for reasonable accommodations, students must provide documentation of a disabling condition and evidence of how the disability impacts participation in academic and other college programs.
+Accommodation (s) is determined to be reasonable by verifying that they support the identified documented disability, and that the modification does not fundamentally alter the course or program.